-  - Now that some beaches and open spaces are opening up, go at quiet times of day and sing your head off.
+- Now that some beaches and parks are opening up, go at quiet times of day and sing your head off.
 This last one is my favorite, even if it doesn’t happen often.

 The most important thing is, don’t clam up and shut down just because everyone is home.
 Be flexible, be honest, negotiate and find a way to make it work,